 Key Takeaways

-- 68% of AI projects fail to meet ROI expectations within 2 years—with actual returns averaging 47% below projections.
+- 68% Of AI projects fail to meet ROI expectations within 2 years—with actual returns averaging 47% below projections.

 - Integration costs average 2.3x initial estimates—most business cases exclude or severely underestimate integration complexity.